Railway accidents in South Australia

+There have been a number of train accidents on the South Australian railway network.
+The first known incident in this list occurred in 1873 in Smithfield.

 Fatal accidents

 Glanville, 1880

-On 23 September 1880 a woman was run over and killed by an engine at Glanville.
+On 23 September 1880, a woman was run over and killed by an engine at Glanville.
 She was walking towards the station at Glanville close to the line and within a very short distance of the platform.